jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 abstract: Movable chord grips for CAGED shapes that are actually useful.
 ---

+The CAGED system is a convenient way of thinking about movable chord shapes on guitar.
+_Movable chords_ are chord grips that can be played in any position up and down the neck, because they don't have any open strings.

 ## C shape

 The C CAGED shape has roots on the second and fifth strings.